 Do I Need These Security Updates?

-You need these updates if you're running any supported edition of Microsoft's operating systems, 32-bit or 64-bit, Windows operating system: Windows 8 (including Windows 8.1), Windows 7, Windows Vista, or Windows XP, plus Windows server versions and Windows RT & RT 8.1.
+You need these updates if you're running any supported edition of Microsoft's operating systems, 32-bit or 64-bit.
+This includes Windows 8 (as well as Windows 8.1), Windows 7, Windows Vista, and Windows XP.
+Server versions are included.

-All supported versions of Microsoft Office are getting security updates this month too, as well as Microsoft Forefront Protection 2010 for Exchange Server.
+All supported versions of .NET Framework are getting security updates this month too, as well as Microsoft Forefront Protection 2010 for Exchange Server.

 Are There Any Non-Security Updates This Month?

-Yes, including a non-security update for Windows 7 and over a dozen for Windows 8 & 8.1.
+Yes, including non-security updates for Windows 7 and Windows 8 & 8.1.
 Also, as usual, Microsoft is pushing this month's update to the Windows Malicious Software Removal Tool.

 There may also be non-security updates included this month for Microsoft software other than Windows.
 See the Non-Security Updates links below for details.